harmonycms/user-bundle/README.md

 - By default, the bundle assumes your User class name is `App\Entity\User`

 ## Step 2: Setup routes

-Edit the `config/routes.yaml` file and add the following import rules.
+This bundle provide the recipe file `config/routes/harmony_user.yaml` with the following content:

 ```yaml
 # config/routes.yaml